 In many cases, businesses find that accounting software helps them to save money on accountants and bookkeepers.
 That said, most software does allow you to give your accountant access so you can benefit from their expertise too.

 We’ve published an article on how a good accountant can help your business succeed which is well worth a read if you feel you may need some extra help in addition to our accounting software reviews.

 Disadvantages of Online Accounting Software

-Let’s be honest, there aren’t that many disadvantages of accounting software in general.
+Let’s be honest, there aren’t that many disadvantages of the best accounting software in general.
 The main ones simply being the learning curve of working how best to use them and the time that will take up initially.

 However, once you’re up and running you’ll generally find they’ll save you time.
 In fact, all of our accounting software reviews for small businesses put ‘time-saving’ as one of the key factors we are looking for before we recommend a platform.